 - Large signs, flags, poles, banners, or laser pointers.

 - Promotional items with commercial slogans or identifications.

 - Outside food and beverages are not allowed into the Arena or Convention Center.

 With the exception of seats that are reserved for participating faculty, alumni, graduates, and special guests of the University all seating will be considered open.

 If you have a guest in a wheelchair or with specific needs that require seating considerations, he/she can opt to sit in accessible seating areas as designated by the DCU Center.
 One family member will be allowed to accompany that individual in the accessible seating area, in order to maximize seating opportunities for all guests and attendees.
 American Sign Language interpreters will be visible in all locations from projection monitors.

 During the ceremony, access to the stage area for picture taking or video taping by guests will be prohibited.
 A professional photographer will take an individual photo of each graduate and another one as they shake hands with the President of the University.
-They will receive a secure link to view their photos via email within 48-72 hours and also be mailed a paper copy of their proofs on an order form via US mail.
-The university will instruct graduates as to where to provide information to ensure they receive their proofs.
+They will receive a secure link to view their photos via email and also be mailed a paper copy of their proofs on an order form via US mail.
 Please note, everyone will be photographed and there is absolutely no obligation to purchase.